All You Had to Do Was Stay: Release

 Swift performed "All You Had to Do Was Stay" on the 1989 World Tour in 2015.

 "All You Had to Do Was Stay" was released as the fifth track on 1989 on October 27, 2014, by Big Machine Records.
 It charted at number 99 in Australia, number 92 in Canada, and number 14 on the United States Bubbling Under Hot 100.
-The song received a platinum certification by the Australian Recording Industry Association (ARIA), a silver certification by the British Phonographic Industry (BPI), and a gold certification by the Recording Industry Association of America (RIAA).
+The song received a platinum certification in Australia, a silver certification in the United Kingdom, and gold certifications in New Zealand and the United States.
 A fan-made remix of "All You Had to Do Was Stay" containing sounds of a screaming goat became viral on the internet.
 Swift performed the song on most dates of the 1989 World Tour in 2015 but left it out of the set list of a few dates.
 Swift left "All You Had to Do Was Stay" out of the setlist of the Eras Tour (2023-2024) but performed it as a surprise song during the second Detroit show.
 Swift later performs the song in a mashup with "Right Where You Left Me" (2020) during the first Zurich show and "Out of the Woods" (2016) during the third Miami show.

 After signing a new contract with Republic Records, Swift began re-recording her first six studio albums in November 2020.
 The decision followed a public 2019 dispute between Swift and the talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums released under the label.
 By re-recording the albums, Swift would have full ownership of the new masters, enabling her to control the licensing of her songs for commercial use in hopes of substituting the Big Machine–owned masters.

 The re-recording of "All You Had to Do Was Stay", subtitled "Taylor's Version", was released as part of 1989s re-recording, 1989 (Taylor's Version), on October 27, 2023.
 Swift produced "All You Had to Do Was Stay (Taylor's Version)" with Christopher Rowe, who engineered her vocals.
 The re-recorded track reached the Billboard Global 200 (20) and individual charts for the countries of Canada (23) and New Zealand (30).
 In the United States, "All You Had to Do Was Stay (Taylor's Version)" debuted and peaked at number 20 on the Billboard Hot 100, where it extended Swift's record for the most top-40 chart entries by a female artist.
+The re-recording was certified gold in Australia.